openbabel/documentation/Command-line_tools/babel.rst

 Examples
 --------

 The examples below assume the files are in the current directory.
-Otherwise you may need to include the full path to the files e.g. :file:`/Users/username/Desktop/mymols.sdf` and you may need to put quotes around the filenames (especially in Windows when they can contain spaces).
+Otherwise you may need to include the full path to the files e.g. :file:`/Users/username/Desktop/mymols.sdf` and you may need to put quotes around the filenames (especially on Windows, where they can contain spaces).

 Standard conversion::